GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

 * `PROJECT` the project where your Apigee organization is located
 * `APIGEE_ENV` the Apigee environment where the demo resources should be created
 * `JWKS_URI` the [JWKS URI](https://openid.net/specs/openid-connect-core-1_0.html#RotateSigKeys) from the OIDC identity provider that will issue JWT access tokens
-* `TOKEN_ISSUER` the [Issuer Identifier](https://openid.net/specs/openid-connect-core-1_0.html#IssuerIdentifier) from the OIDC Identity provider that will issue JWT access tokens
+* `TOKEN_ISSUER` the [Issuer Identifier](https://openid.net/specs/openid-connect-core-1_0.html#IssuerIdentifier) from the OpenID Identity Provider that will issue JWT access tokens
 * `TOKEN_AUDIENCE` the Token Audiences as defined in the OIDC identity provider that will issuee JWT access tokens
 * `TOKEN_CLIENT_ID_CLAIM` the name of the claim that will be used to store the client application identifier in the JWT access token (examples `azp` or `client_id`)
 * `IDP_APP_CLIENT_ID` the Client ID issued by the Identity Provider.
 This value needs to be imported in Apigee to be able to identify the client app traffic